Back to Top

 Libertarians refer to the Democratic and Republican Parties as "the Old Parties".
 To us, they are sedimentary behemoths who do not believe in compromise despite all of their rhetoric to the contrary.
 For them, regardless of which party, the idea is, "it's my way; no 'highway' option."

 Here's another challenge: listen to what the Old Party candidates have to say about the issues that matter most to you; the ones you sit at the dinner table discussing.
 Are they actually discussing those issues?
 Or are they simply telling you their positions on the issues that they claim should matter to you?
 Welcome to politics in the 21st Century, where both sides of the political duopoly ramble about their pet issues and simplified views, and the majority of the populace is beguiled by the narcotic-like effect of simplistic solutions that seemingly need only the "political will" to succeed.
-They seem to gloss over the reality of the situation; that their idealized campaign bumper sticker slogans sound great, but would have a perfect failure rate in the real world.
+They seem to gloss over the reality of the situation; that their idealized campaign bumper sticker slogans sound great but would have a perfect failure rate in the real world.

 I don't have any simplistic answers, nor will I pretend that I do (except for the "tacos and cerveza" thing; that's pretty simple, I think).
 The single most important idea that I can bring to the Texas legislature as a representative is "compromise".
 Legislation is all about compromise, and compromises don't always please everyone completely.
 But being able to look at the many facets of an issue allows me to take the best parts of each facet and put together something that (at the very least) most people can agree with even if they don't get everything that they wanted.